 If the solicitor agrees to take on your RSI claim, they’ll need to supply proof to show what went wrong, why your employer was to blame and how your repetitive strain injury has caused you to suffer.
 A little later on in this article, we’ll look at what proof could help them to do so.

-If you are struggling with any of the RSI symptoms set out earlier, it’s important to visit your GP to receive a proper diagnosis and medical advice on how to treat your injuries.
+If you are struggling with any symptoms of RSI, it’s important to visit your GP to receive a proper diagnosis and medical advice on how to treat your injuries.
 However, your doctor may refer to an RSI injury by another name.
 Some of the most common claims for repetitive strain injuries include:

 - Bursitis claims.